About Richard Hayes

 As for business… nothing changes.
 It’s business as usual.
 The Digital Lightbridge team can make everything happen.
 Rich fully expects to be back in the office in a couple of weeks.

-As updates are available – they will be posted here in as timely manor as possible.
+As updates are available, they will be posted here in as timely a manner as possible.
 Again, we ask that all communications be funneled through the Comments section of this blog in order to consolidate and centralize your notes.

 So as the Hayes family encounters this journey, let me encourage you with Rich’s words… Press On!